anTuni/NomadCoin/summary/GOLANG.md

 functions that run by go routine can use same context of variable

 save connections to a variable and using for loop.

+## 12.9 Peers

+Server to Server
+Node to Node
+Peer to Peer

+create new connection to other node using wesocket.DefaultDialer.Dial()

+CL send request-> Server1 send request-> Server2 upgrade the request from Server1